 As the name suggests, the Imperial Guard building was used to provide safety for Sa’dabad complex and the people living there.

-the Museum of Royal Albums
+Tehran Attractions, The Museum of Royal Albums

 After the end of the second Pahlavi reign, the building was used as administrative office until the building use was changed to the Museum of Royal Albums in 1433.